 I grew up in front of the lenses of my parents' cameras.
 My mother, an art hobbyist with a creative eye, and my father, a romantic comedy film director.
 I was given disposable cameras throughout my childhood and a polaroid to play with and create.
 I have always enjoyed being behind the scenes and observing the world around me.
 I started taking portraits in high school to document my friends, continued through college, and was a contributor to the school paper.
 Since then, I have participated in art shows, been published, and have been lucky enough to work with many inspiring people.

 I love a great love story and that is why storytelling through photos has always been my purpose.
 My goal is to work with non-traditional individuals, couples, and families . . . to create images that break down societal norms, and show that all kinds of people and love are valid and beautiful.

 What should the customer know about your pricing?

-I price competitively with other photographers in my area, and perhaps a bit lower, as I am sensitive to my budget-conscious clients.
+I price competitively with other photographers in my area.
+I typically run a wedding special from Black Friday until New Years Eve.
 I also offer booking incentives to repeat clients.

 What education and training do you have that relates to your work?

 My BFA minor is in photography and I have taken other college level courses as well.
 I am also mentored by other industry professionals.

 How did you get started doing this type of work?